-Speed hiking the Bradleys Head to Chowder Bay Walk, with an extension to Georges and Middle Head, is a sensational harbourside trail in Sydney.
-This hike has it all really – gorgeous harbourside views, hidden bays, epic lookouts and historical fortifications.
-So there’s something in it for everyone – keen hikers, history buffs and nature seeking enthusiasts.
+The Bradleys Head to Chowder Bay Walk, with an extension to Georges Head and Middle Head, is a sensational harbourside trail option in Sydney.
+It all starts at Bradleys Head Amphitheatre and initially follows the Bradleys Head Walking Track.
+From there, you’ll enjoy gorgeous harbourside views, hidden bays, epic lookouts and historical fortifications during the walk to Chowder Bay and beyond.
+So there’s something in it for everyone – keen hikers, history buffs and nature-seeking enthusiasts.

 Being located in the busy Sydney Harbour National Park means it can get pretty rammed on the weekend.
-So make sure to hit the trail early with your speed hiking buddies for maximal enjoyment.
+So make sure to hit the Bradleys Head Walking Track early with your hiking buddies for maximal enjoyment.
 There’s many an opportunity for a swim along the way, so pack those budgy smugglers in with any other of your usual hiking gear.

-Alongside the Blue Mountains and Royal National Park, the Sydney Harbour National Park is one of the most highly visited parks in NSW.
+Alongside the Blue Mountains and Royal National Park, the Sydney Harbour National Park is one of the most highly visited parks in New South Wales.
 This isn’t by coincidence.
 Yes, it’s conveniently located and easily accessible for Sydneysiders.
-But the national park has a fascinating mix of the natural world and a world class city skyline in the background.
+But the national park has a fascinating mix of the natural world and a world-class city skyline, best views from Bradleys Head Amphitheatre.
 This uniqueness certainly makes it worth the visit.

-If you’re after complete remoteness and a total natural sanctuary, then this won’t be the speed hike for you.
-But it’s certainly a great trail to mix things up if you usually choose a more wild scene.
-Plus, given its populous location, this walk itself is not as well known or well walked as you’d think!
-So it might even be quieter than you’d expect.
+If you’re after complete remoteness and a total natural sanctuary, then this won’t be the hike for you.
+But, it’s certainly a great trail to mix things up if you usually choose a more wild scene.
+Additionally, given its populous location, this walk itself is not as well-known or well-walked as you’d think!
+So it might even be quieter than you’d expect

-Highlights of the Bradleys Head to Chowder Bay Walk + Middle Head
+Highlights of the Extended Bradleys Head to Chowder Bay Walk